InyangUkpong/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 * **9. Log me**
-  * [9-logme.js](./9-logme.js): JavaScript function that prints the number of arguments already printed as well as the new argument value.
+  * [9-logme.js](./9-logme.js): JavaScript function that prints the number of arguments already printed and also the new argument value.
   * Output: `<number arguments already printed>: <current argument value>`

 * **10. Number conversion**